-The site is also alongside the Dún Chaoin graveyard, where Blasket writer Peig Sayers rests.
+The site is adjacent to the Dún Chaoin graveyard, where Blasket writer Peig Sayers is buried.

 The 48km Slea Head tour is one of the most dramatic in western Europe and attracts thousands of visitors.
 It passes by some of the richest archaeology on this island, including Bronze Age forts and early Christian beehive huts.

-Ceann Sibéal (Sybil Head), The Great Blasket Island itself and the Blasket Island Interpretative Centre all line the route which guides recommend as a day-long tour.
+Ceann Sibéal (Sybil Head), the Great Blasket Island and the Blasket Island interpretative centre all line the route.

 Some 40 years ago locals say the cliff and road also collapsed in the area.
 Locals believe the extremely wet winter weather followed by the equally dry period recently accelerated the collapse of the cliff.